System Administration Commands ipseckey(1M)

 idle_usetime

 Specifies the number of seconds that this SA can exist if the SA is not used before the SA is revalidated.
-If this extension is not present, the default value is half
+If this extension is not present, the default value is halfof the hard_addtime (see below).
+This extension is used

-by the add and update commands.
+by the add and update commands.soft_bytes

 hard_bytes

 Specifies the number of bytes that this SA can protect.
 If this extension is not present, the default value is zero, which means that the SA will not expire based on the number of bytes protected.
-This extension is used by the add and update commands.
+This extension is used by the add and update commands.soft_addtime

 hard_addtime

 Specifies the number of seconds that this SA can exist after being added or updated from a larval SA.
 An update of a mature SA does not reset the initial time that it was added.
-If this extension is not present, the default value is zero, which means the SA will not expire based
+If this extension is not present, the default value is zero, which means the SA will not expire basedon how long it has been since it was added.
+This exten-

 hard_usetime

 Specifies the number of seconds this SA can exist after first being used.
 If this extension is not present, the default value is zero, which means the SA will not expire based on how long it has been since it was added.
-This extension is used by the add and update commands. saddr address | name srcaddr address | name
+This extension is used by the add and update commands. saddr address | name srcaddr address | nameSunOS 5.11 Last change: 21 Oct 2009 8

 System Administration Commands ipseckey(1M)

-saddr6 IPv6 address srcaddr6 IPv6 address src address | name src6 IPv6 address
+saddr6 IPv6 address srcaddr6 IPv6 address src address | name src6 IPv6 addresssrcaddr address and src address are synonyms that indi-

 cate the source address of the SA.
 If unspecified, the source address will either remain unset, or it will be set to a wildcard address if a destination address was supplied.
 To not specify the source address is valid for IPsec SAs.
 Future SA types may alter this assumption.
-This extension is used by the add, update, get and delete commands. daddr
+This extension is used by the add, update, get and delete commands. daddr |dstaddr | daddr6 | dstaddr6 | dst | dst6 | dstaddr and dst are synonyms that indicate the destination address of the SA.
+If unspecified, the destination address will remain unset.
+Because IPsec SAs require a specified destination address and spi for identification, this extension, with a specific value, is required for the add, update, get and delete com-

-If a name is given, ipseckey will attempt to invoke the
+mands.If a name is given, ipseckey will attempt to invoke the

 command on multiple SAs with all of the destination addresses that the name can identify.
 This is similar to how ipsecconf handles addresses.
-If dst6 or dstaddr6 is specified, only the IPv6 addresses identified by a name are used. sport sport specifies the source port number for an SA.
-It
+If dst6 or dstaddr6 is specified, only the IPv6 addresses identified by a name are used. sportsport specifies the source port number for an SA.
+It should be used in combination with an upper-layer proto-

-col (see below), but it does not have to be. dport sport specifies the destination port number for an SA.
+col (see below), but it does not have to be. dportsport specifies the destination port number for an SA.
+It should be used in combination with an upper-layer

-protocol (see below), but it does not have to be.
+protocol (see below), but it does not have to be.SunOS 5.11 Last change: 21 Oct 2009 9

 System Administration Commands ipseckey(1M)

-Identifies the protocol used to encapsulate NAT-
+encapIdentifies the protocol used to encapsulate NAT-

 traversal IPsec packets.
 Other NAT-traversal parameters

-globally-routable address.
+|globally-routable address.
 This address can match the

 SA's local address if there is a nat_lport (see below)

-If the remote address in the SA (source or destination) is behind a NAT, this extension indicates that node's
+|If the remote address in the SA (source or destination) is behind a NAT, this extension indicates that node's internal (that is, behind-the-NAT) address.
+This address

 can match the SA's local address if there is a nat_rport

-(see below) specified.
+(see below) specified.nat_lport

 System Administration Commands ipseckey(1M)

-inner source address for a tunnel-mode SA.
+isrc [/] and innersrc [/ ] are synonyms.
+They indicate the inner source address for a tunnel-mode SA.

 An inner-source can be a prefix instead of an address.